Ferry from Catania to Malta

-How frequent is the ferry connection between Catania to Malta?
+How frequent is the ferry connection between Catania and Malta?

-There are 2 ferry companies that operate this crossing from the port of Catania to the port of Valletta in Malta: Virtu Ferries with 8 weekly sailings and Grimaldi Lines with 1 sailing a week.
+There were 2 ferry companies operating this crossing from the port of Catania to the port of Valletta in Malta: Virtu Ferries with 8 weekly sailings and Grimaldi Lines with 1 sailing a week.

 How long is the ferry ride from Catania to Malta?

-The ferry journey from the port of Catania to Malta lasts from 4 hr 15 min to 7 hrs, depending on the ferry route you choose.
+The ferry journey from the port of Catania to Malta lasted from 4 h to 7 hrs, depending on the ferry route you choose.

 What is the distance between Catania and Malta?